Blowtorch55/mastercard-api-java/README.md

 Note that the TestUtils class is designed to get the user's consumer key and private key credentials.
 The getConsumerKey method and getPrivateKey methods look like so

-// return consumer key in String form
+return the consumer key:

 	return "example-consumer-key"

-// return private key from .p12 file
+return private key from .p12 file:

         String fileName = "example-file.p12"; // put the name of your p12 file here
         String password = "password"; // your keystore password here